fidelity/spock/README.md

 In short, `spock` configurations are defined by simple and familiar class-based structures.
 This allows `spock` to support inheritance, read from multiple markdown formats, and allow hierarchical configuration by composition.

-## Documentation

-Current documentation and more information can be found [here](https://fidelity.github.io/spock/).

 ## Quick Install

 Supports Python 3.7+